digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 For building structure to organise the repository into a hierarchical layout.
 Containers also represent directories within a DigitalObject.

  - Only some API users can create Containers within the repository.
-Other users are given an existing Container, or set of Containers, that they can create in.
+Other users are given an existing Container, or set of Containers, that they can create DigitalObjects in.
  - Containers are also used to represent directories within a Digital Object, but no user of the API can create them inside a Digital Object directly.
-Instead they are created indirectly as part of an ImportJob.
+Instead they are created indirectly as part of an ImportJob - the ImportJob specifies `containersToAdd` (see below).

 A Container retrieved while browsing the repository via the API might look like this: